 Every child eagerly awaits the arrival of the mythical creature who visits during the night to exchange their fallen tooth for a small reward.
-As children grow older, they begin to wonder if this magical figure really exists and what does it look like.
-Despite the popularity of the Tooth Fairy and its its long-standing presence in many cultures, there is no definitive description of what the Tooth Fairy looks like.
+However. as we grow older, we begin to wonder if this magical figure truly exists.
+And if it does, what does the Tooth Fairy look like?

-Different cultures and individuals have their own unique interpretations of this magical creature, which has led to a variety of depictions in popular culture.
+Despite the popularity of the mythical character and its its long-standing presence in many cultures, there is no definitive description of what the Tooth Fairy looks like.
+Different cultures and individuals have their own unique interpretations of this magical creature, leading to a variety of depictions in popular culture.
 In fact, there isn’t a consensus on whether the Tooth Fairy is a female or something else!
-According to European Archives of Paediatric Dentistry, only 75% of those surveyed thinks that the Tooth Fairy is a female.

 History of the Tooth Fairy

-The Tooth Fairy have been a beloved character in Western folklore, but her origins are somewhat mysterious.
+The Tooth Fairy have been a beloved character in Western folklore, but its origins are somewhat mysterious.
 The concept of a magical creature visiting children when they lose their baby teeth can be traced back to early Norse and European mythology, where it was believed that children’s teeth had mystical properties.
 As such, Vikings warriors would pay children for their teeth and wear it as a good luck charm ahead of battles.

 The depiction of the Tooth Fairy varies according to culture, and range from young to old, from human to spirits and even animals.
-However, the ‘modern’ Tooth Fairy is commonly depicted as a small, winged creature dressed in a white gown with a tutu and carrying a magic wand.
-She is said to float through openings in the windows and doors to visit children and retrieve their fallen teeth.
-If a child begins to wake up, the Tooth Fairy would wave her magical wand and sprinkle fairy dust, putting the child back to sleep instantly.
+However, the ‘modern’ Tooth Fairy is commonly pictured as a small, winged creature dressed in a white gown with a tutu and carrying a magic wand.

 Despite the lack of a definitive history, the Tooth Fairy remains a beloved figure in Western culture.
 For many children, the Tooth Fairy represents a source of excitement and wonder during their development.

-What Tooth Fairy Does With Your Teeth
+What Tooth Fairy Actually Does With a Teeth

-According to Western folklore, the Tooth Fairy collects children’s baby teeth when they fall out and leaves a small gift or monetary reward in return.
+As we all know, the Tooth Fairy collects children’s baby teeth when they fall out and leaves a small gift or monetary reward in return.
 But what does the Tooth Fairy actually do with these teeth?

-It is exactly unclear what the Tooth Fairy actually does with the teeth albeit there are several theories put up by parents and fairy-lovers.
-Some people believe that she grinds them up to make fairy dust to fly and cast magical spells.
-Others speculate that she keeps them as souvenirs or uses them to make magical potions.
+As for what the Tooth Fairy does with the teeth she collects, that is largely left up to interpretation.
+As such, several theories have been put up by parents and fairy-lovers to keep their children entertained.
+Some believe that she grinds them up to make fairy dust to fly and cast magical spells.
+A more benevolent theory suggest that the Tooth Fairy collects the teeth to keep them safe and away from witches and other evil spirits.

 Another theory is that the Tooth Fairy uses the teeth to build her fairy castle, creating a magical fortress made entirely of children’s teeth.
 A more sinister theory suggest that the Tooth Fairy is a genetic creature created by researchers in the oral care industry to harvest teeth for scientific research.
 However, this theory is not widely accepted.

-Tooth Fairy in Different Cultures
+Appearance of Tooth Fairy in Different Cultures

-For decades, parents have done their best to keep the magic alive by leaving behind money for kids who’ve fallen a tooth and placed it under their pillow.
-Yet, while many children eagerly anticipate the Tooth Fairy’s visit, some parents and children have taken it upon themselves to try to catch her in the act.
-There have been numerous reports of parents setting up cameras in an attempt capture the Tooth Fairy in action.
-Note that some (if not all) of these pictures are made up with digital editing.
+For decades, parents have done their best to keep the magic alive by leaving money for their children who have fallen a tooth and placed it under their pillow.
+While many children eagerly anticipate the Tooth Fairy’s visit, some have taken it upon themselves to try to catch her in the act.

-1. Tooth Fairy #1 by James Hashimoto
+1. Tooth Fairy #1 by James Hashimoto (United States)

 The Tooth Fairy was captured by five-year-old James Hashimoto and his dad Daniel Hashimoto in 2016.
 The father and son pair had set up surveillance cameras around James’ room to attempt to capture the mythical creature.

-2. Tooth Fairy #2 by Drew Malino
+2. Tooth Fairy #2 by Drew Malino (United States)

 This glowing Tooth Fairy was caught by Drew Malino’s RING doorbell camera on August 2020.
 While some believe that it is merely a flying grasshopper or a wasp, many are convinced that it is something out of this world, possibly the Tooth Fairy.

-3. Tooth Fairy #3 by Alicia Stoddart
+3. Tooth Fairy #3 by Alicia Stoddart (Britain)

 This Tooth Fiary was spotted by Alicia Stoddart and her three kids during a holiday at Alicia’s caravan at Clacton, Essex.
 It was believed that the strange looking figure is merely a luna moth that looked eerily like a fairy.

-4. Tooth Fairy #4 in Spanish culture
+4. Tooth Fairy #4 in Spanish culture (Spain)

 Ratón Peréz, which translates to Perez the Little Mouse, is the Spanish version of the Tooth Fairy.
 While he looks just like any other mouse, Ratón Peréz is depicted as an intelligent creature who wears clothes and glasses and travels around the city to visit children and retrieve their fallen teeth.
 Luis Coloma, a Spanish writer and journalist created the tale of Ratón Peréz in 1894 for King Alfonso XIII, who had just lost a baby teeth at the age of eight.